16.6 (Before the Devil Knows You're Dead)

 16.6 (Before the Devil Knows You're Dead) is the eighth studio album by the German heavy metal band Primal Fear.
-It is the first album by the band not featuring long-time guitarist Stefan Leibing and the first album featuring new guitarist Magnus Karlsson, and the final album with guitarist Henny Wolter.
+It is the first album by the band not featuring longtime guitarist Stefan Leibing and the first album featuring new guitarist Magnus Karlsson, and the final album with guitarist Henny Wolter.
 The band says of the album that it "includes a lot of the vibe of our very first albums" and also "a lot of fresh and new elements".

 A music video was made for "Six Times Dead (16.6)".